-There is no better way to describe this Baked Sweet Hawaiian Chicken than just saying it is really the best!
+This Baked Sweet Hawaiian Chicken is truly the best!
 Golden chicken coated in a sweet and tangy sauce, with pineapples and bell peppers.
-This chicken is so incredible!
+It is incredible!

 There is no better way to describe this Baked Sweet Hawaiian Chicken than saying it is just the best!
 Golden chicken coated in a sweet and tangy sauce, with pineapples and bell peppers.
 This chicken is so incredible!

 The timing couldn’t be any better to share this Hawaiian-inspired dish when we just booked our third trip to Maui!
 I am anxiously waiting to eat delicious Hawaiian food when we are there, but until then this amazing chicken fits the bill.
 It’s actually a lot like my Baked Sweet and Sour Chicken recipe I posted on my blog almost nine years ago.
 There’s just a few small differences that make a huge difference in the taste.
 I can’t say enough good things about this Baked Sweet Hawaiian Chicken!

 Try it as soon as you can if you haven’t already.
 I promise, it’s going to become a new family favorite. 🙂

 MORE AMAZING CHICKEN RECIPES YOU MAY LIKE:

 - 3 large eggs beaten

 - 1/2 cup brown sugar